pubnub/chat-engine/guide/getting-started/pubnub/pubnub.md

 # Automagic PubNub Setup

-In order to get set up as fast as possible, you can login into the form below with your PubNub credentials.
+Login below with your PubNub credentials.
 This will automatically create a new ChatEngine App in your PubNub account, an new key pair, and enable all the PubNub features required for ChatEngine to work properly.

 <iframe src="../setup/" width="100%" height="400" /></iframe>